 Step 2: Your Sodium Intake From Food

 There is a lot of sodium to be found in foods to begin with, which counts towards your daily intake.
 Check out the nutrition facts, and add up those sodium values!
 Or use a tool- my favorite for checking my overall nutrition including my sodium intake from food is Cronometer.
-Enter your sodium total (in milligrams) above!
+Enter your sodium total (in milligrams)!
 If you can get enough high sodium foods in your diet, you won’t need to supplement with products or a heavy handed salt shaker.
 Dysautonomia International has a great post listing lots of easy food options high in sodium.

 Step 3: How Much by Salt Shaker?

 Let’s see how much of this needed salt you can realistically add to your food.
-At the beginning of a trial day, fill up your salt shaker with the teaspoon value from the tool above.
+At the beginning of a trial day, fill up your salt shaker with the teaspoon value from the tool.
 Throughout the day use the salt shaker on your food as liberally as you realistically can.
 You may find that you don’t eat enough volume of food to make it feasible or can’t palate the amount of salt you need, and that’s OK!
 At the end of this same day, measure how much salt is left in your shaker in teaspoons and enter it above in the tool.
 The tool will now show your realistic “daily salt shaker goal” in teaspoons of salt.
 If you’re starting out or want to be extra diligent, you can measure out this amount of salt in your shaker every day to be sure you use it use all up.
 If there wasn’t any salt left, congratulations you’re done salt loading!!!

-(The Math: You sodium goal from step 1 is subtracted from the total you found in Step 2.
+(The Math: Your sodium goal from step 1 is subtracted from the total you found in Step 2.
 This is the remaining amount of sodium you need to add into your diet.
 The tool converts your sodium value to a volume measurement in teaspoons of salt, rounded to the nearest 1/8 of a teaspoon.)